All of us love fashion. Every bits and piece of clothing that we put on our body is essentially a fashion choice.

 - Bikini, introduced in 1946, was banned in several countries after the Vatican declared it as a sin.

-- The original Cinderella story had fur slippers but that changed in the 1600s.
+- The OG Cinderella story had fur slippers instead of glass ones.

 - Women were only allowed to wear shorts after WWII because less fabric was available.